 At Cape Dental Care, we’re committed to making every procedure as relaxing and peaceful as possible.
 In addition to our many other amenities and comforts, we offer one of South Florida’s largest private aviaries.
 Measuring approximately 1800 square feet, and with beautiful vantage points from every patient room, this slice of tropical paradise is home to over four hundred birds.
-With sixteen gorgeous species from all over the globe, our aviary provides therapeutic views of soothing nature to all of our patients.
+With over twenty-five gorgeous species from all over the globe, our aviary provides therapeutic views of soothing nature to all of our patients.

 Brush up before your next visit by learning more about each of our sixteen species of birds below.